-- 1. From Elgin Cathedral, return into Elgin on the A96 and look for signposts at the roundabouts for the A941 to Lossiemouth. - 2.
-As the A941 leaves Elgin, it passes a petrol station with a Buccaneer jet bomber parked outside (the jet is up for sale so might be gone).
-These aircraft used to operate from the nearby air base at RAF Lossiemouth. - Spynie Palace just North of Elgin on A941 to Lossiemouth, the residence of the Bishops of Elgin.
+- From Elgin Cathedral, return into Elgin on the A96 and look for signposts at the roundabouts for the A941 to Lossiemouth. - 2.
+As the A941 leaves Elgin, it passes a petrol station. - ✓ Spynie Palace just North of Elgin on A941 to Lossiemouth, the residence of the Bishops of Elgin.
 An attractive setting at the end of a tree-lined road, but not a lot to see although you can climb the central tower for views of the surrounding countryside.
 The road to Spynie Palace is on the right of the A941 as you travel towards Lossiemouth.
-The entrance is on a slight bend in the road and is easy to miss. - Lossiemouth Beach the town of Lossiemouth consists of a main street of quite stark looking grey cottages which have been built to weather the east coast storms.
-The best feature of the town is the great long stretch of sandy beach that extends for 2-3 miles from the mouth of the River Lossie eastwards.
-The East Beach is accessed via a wooden footbridge. - 3.
+The entrance is on a slight bend in the road and is easy to miss. - ✓ RAF Lossiemouth the only operational RAF base in Scotland.
+Home to the RAFs Typhoon jets. - ✓ Lossiemouth Beach the town of Lossiemouth mainly consists of quite stark looking grey cottages which have been built to weather the east coast storms.
+The best features of the town are the old harbour and the great long stretch of sandy beach that extends for 2-3 miles from the mouth of the River Lossie eastwards.
+The East Beach is accessed from the town via a modern footbridge. - 3.
 From Lossiemouth, drive west along the main street.
 You should now be following the B9040 to Burghead.